sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 .. shortanswer:: q1_4_2

-   Explain in your own words why the ``ErrorSwap`` program code does not swap the values stored in x and y.
+   Explain in your own words why the ``ErrorSwap`` program code does not swap the values stored in h and w.

 |Exercise| **Check your understanding**

-Swapping two variables requires a third variable to store the value of x before assigning x to the value of y.
-The variable y then gets assigned to the temporary variable value.
+Swapping two variables requires a third variable.
+Before assigning ``h = w``, you need to store the original value of ``h`` in the temporary variable.
 In the mixed up programs below, drag the blocks to the right to put them in the right order.

 .. parsonsprob:: q1_4_3